|

 Attention to Authors

-(January, 2024) of IJER has been published and hardcopies have been sent to authors.
+The latest issue (August, 2024) of IJER has been published and hardcopies have been sent to authors.